RDLLab/posggym/README.md

 ## Documentation

-The documentation for the project is not yet available online, however you can easily build it yourself :) Head to `docs/README.md` to see how.
+The documentation for the project is available at [posggym.readthedocs.io/](https://posggym.readthedocs.io/).

 ## Environments